Michigan Man Sexually Assaulted Pro Poker Player, Set Her on Fire While She Was Still Alive (FPD CASE VAULT)

-This month, a jury in Michigan convicted Jeffrey Morris for killing Susie Zhao in 2020, according to WJBK.
-He was a convicted sex offender, and now is a convicted first-degree murderer.
+In October 2022, a jury in Michigan convicted Jeffrey Morris for killing Susie Zhao in 2020, according to WJBK.
+He was a convicted sex offender, and now is a convicted first-degree murderer, WXYZ reported.

-Morris is set to be sentenced next month and faces mandatory life in prison, according to WJBK.
+Morris was sentenced to mandatory life in prison, according to the outlet.

 Zhao was a professional poker player who lived in California but grew up in Waterford Township, Michigan, according to the report.

 Her body was found in a parking lot by two men passing through the area, according to WJBK.
-She had been bound with zip ties, sexually assaulted and set on fire — all before she died.
+She had been bound with zip ties, sexually assaulted and set on fire.

-Medical experts said she had her hair burned off, her tongue burned and soot in her airway, the TV station reported.
-That meant she was alive when she was set on fire.
+Medical experts said she had her hair burned off, her tongue burned and soot in her airway, indicating she suffered her injuries while still alive, the TV station reported.

 The suspect and victim had stayed in the same hotel room but not at the same time, the TV station noted.

-Prosecutor John Skrzynski told the jury in his closing argument that sex to Morris is violent and inflicting pain, according to the Oakland Press.
+Prosecutor John Skrzynski told the jury in his closing argument that sex to Morris equated violence and inflicting pain, according to the Oakland Press.

 “He’s a killer and a liar, a liar and a murderer, a liar and a pervert,” Skrzynski said, according to the Oakland Press.

 A gas station owner also testified that Morris bought gasoline not long before Zhao was murdered, according to the Oakland Press.
-There was also video evidence that showed Morris might have stolen zip ties shortly before the murder.
+There was also video evidence that showed Morris may have stolen plastic cable ties shortly before the murder.

 The defense tried to question the creditability of some of the witnesses and pointed out there was nobody saw the crime.
 Attorneys also questioned the prosecution’s theory that the rape and murder happened in a seven-minute span.